-445 times in 2020, a DD professional performed a life saving measure.

-Administering effective CPR immediately after cardiac arrest can double or triple a person's chance of survival.

-81% of all medical emergency MUIs are relief to a choking person.

-4-6 minutes-the amount of time that someone has before the lack of oxygen caused from choking can result in brain damage or death.
+- In 2023, a DD professional performed a lifesaving measure 491 times. - Administering effective CPR immediately after cardiac arrest can double or triple a person's chance of survival. - 84% of all medical emergency MUIs are relief to a choking person. - 4-6 minutes is the amount of time that someone has before the lack of oxygen caused from choking can result in brain damage or death.